kimpea/queen-frontend/README.md

 #### Real-life User Stories

- - User 1: I want to listen to a sample of We Will Rock You.
+ - User 1: I want to listen to a sample of Radio Ga Ga.
- - User 2: I want to watch the music video for I Want To Break Free.
+ - User 2: I want to watch the music video for Another One Bites The Dust.
  - User 3: I want to find out more about Freddie Mercury.
- - User 4: I want to see some photos of Queen performing at Live Aid in 1985.
+ - User 4: I want to see some photos of Queen performing at live.
  - User 5: I want to hire Queen to perform at my cousin's wedding!
  - User 6: I want to subscribe the Queen's weekly newsletter.
  - User 7: I want to find Queen on Facebook and YouTube.